 The best dog shampoo for dry skin is one designed for use in canines that contains moisturizing ingredients, like oatmeal.
 In a pinch, you can substitute human shampoo for dog shampoo — just don't make it a habit.

-Choose your least fragrant, most base shampoo.
-Use baby shampoo if you have it.
-Dilute your shampoo at least 50 percent with water.
+To select a shampoo that will work best for your dog, choose your least fragrant, most neutral shampoo, like a baby shampoo if you have it.
+Dilute your shampoo by at least 50 percent with water.

 To be absolutely certain your shampoo is not too harsh for your dog's skin, do a test patch.
 Wash a small area of your dog's belly with your diluted shampoo and wait a day to see if any allergic reaction occurs.
-If there is no reaction, proceed to wash your dog.
+If there is no reaction, proceed with washing your dog.